Automated Network Task Scheduling in rConfig V8

 Visibility and control: Monitor task execution through Horizon Queue Manager and application logs, with manual execution options for testing and on-demand operations.

-Version awareness: V6 Core supports configuration download tasks only.
-V8 Pro and MSP editions support full task capabilities including compliance, snippets, and integrations.
+Version awareness: V8 Core supports configuration download tasks only.
+V8 Pro and MSP editions support full task capabilities including compliance, snippets, integrations, and (from V8.2.1) Smart Group task types.

 With properly configured scheduled tasks, rConfig provides automated, consistent network management operations that scale from small networks to enterprise environments with thousands of devices.